When is moving home cheaply a false economy, and just as importantly, when is it not?

 Some removal firms are cheap for a reason

-The cheapest movers you will find are generally man and van operations, of which there are some excellent ones to be found.
+The cheapest movers you will find are generally man and van operations, of which there are some excellent ones.

-For small, local moves man and van services can be very cost-effective but they do not come without risks and some disadvantages.
+For small, local moves, man and van services can be very cost-effective, but they often come with risks and some disadvantages.

 Generally, you get what you pay for.
-A cheap mover will be cheap because they may cut corners to save money which could result in damaged items for which you have no way to get compensation for.
+A cheap mover will be cheap because they may cut corners to save money, which could result in damaged items for which you have no way to get compensation.

 Is Not Hiring Professional Packers a False Economy?